microbit-foundation/cctd-ml-machine/microbit/v2/README.md

 # ML-Machine microbit v2 firmware

 This is a repository for the firmware that is used for ML-Machine.
 It is the version that will be given to users with v2 micro:bits.
-For the v1 .hex [go here](https://gitlab.au.dk/au-cs-ceed/ML-Microbit-cpp-version).

 This repository is provides the tooling needed to compile a C/C++ CODAL program for the micro:bit v2 and produce a HEX file that can be downloaded to the device.